 How to Process Ingredients for Carp Bait

-The real purpose of ingredient processing is much simpler:
+The real purpose is simpler:

 Put each ingredient into the physical or chemical form that best suits the job you want it to perform.